cartrawler/cartrawler.github.io/index.md

 Allows the user to reserve a car rental product to accompany their flight.
 This product forms part of the user's flight itinerary.

 {: .note}
-The In Path rental solution requires **additional backend development effort** and organisation between you and CarTrawler.
+The In Path rental solution requires **additional backend development effort** and coordination between you and CarTrawler.

 ---